leonardehrenfried/blog/_posts/2013-10-25-removing-200-from-apache-access-log.md

 200.

-Finally we pass the data on to `rotatelogs` which rotates the log once a day and gzippes those older than a day.
+Finally we pass the data on to `rotatelogs` which rotates the log once a day and gzipps those older 24 hours.
 Read the `rotatelogs` [manual](http://httpd.apache.org/docs/2.2/programs/rotatelogs.html) for many more configuration settings.